ackintosh/ganesha/README.md

 #### Disable

-If disabled, Ganesha keeps to record success/failure statistics, but Ganesha doesn't trip even if the failures reached to a threshold.
+If disabled, Ganesha keeps to record success/failure statistics, but Ganesha doesn't trip even if the failure count reached to a threshold.

 ```php
 // Ganesha with Count strategy(threshold `3`).